Environment Setup - NUnit Tutorial

-There are two steps in configure NUnit project environment:
+There are two steps in configuring the NUnit project environment:

 - Configure Project with NUnit assemblies